MLMoh/apartment-energy-monitoring/README.md

   Used for monitoring Lambda execution logs, debugging, and operational visibility.

+## Security & Cost Considerations

+- **Encryption**
+  All data is encrypted in transit (using TLS via MQTT) and at rest (via S3-managed encryption and IAM roles).

+- **IAM Roles**
+  Fine-grained permissions restrict access to only required resources.
+Lambda has permission to write to Firehose, and Firehose has permission to write to S3.

+- **Serverless Cost Efficiency**
+  No need to provision EC2 instances or manage servers.
+Costs are based on usage:
+  - Lambda charges per execution time.
+  - Firehose charges per data volume ingested.
+  - S3 charges based on storage used.

+- **Scalability**
+  Automatically handles varying data volumes without manual intervention or provisioning limits.

 # apartment-energy-monitoring
 IoT-based serverless data pipeline for monitoring apartment energy consumption using AWS services (IoT Core, Lambda, Firehose, S3).